danfickle/openhtmltopdf/README.md

 OVERVIEW
 ========
-Open HTML to PDF is a pure-Java library for rendering arbitrary well-formed XML/XHTML (and even HTML5) using CSS 2.1 for layout and formatting, output to PDF and images.
+Open HTML to PDF is a pure-Java library for rendering arbitrary well-formed XML/XHTML (and even HTML5) using CSS 2.1 for layout and formatting, output to PDF.

 GETTING STARTED
 ========
 [Integration guide](docs/integration-guide.md) - get maven artifacts and code to get started.

-You could also try the browser example at ````/openhtmltopdf-examples/src/main/java/com/openhtmltopdf/demo/browser/BrowserStartup.java````

 LICENSE
 ========